PSYCHOLOGY · ATTACHMENT STYLES

 Attachment theory was originally developed by John Bowlby to describe how infants bond with caregivers.
 Mary Ainsworth's Strange Situation experiments in the 1970s identified three infant attachment patterns: secure, anxious-ambivalent, and avoidant.
 Cindy Hazan and Phillip Shaver applied this framework to adult romantic relationships in 1987, identifying the same three patterns in adults.
 Main and Hesse later described a fourth, disorganised, originally observed in infants and subsequently mapped onto adult relationships.

 Secure attachment describes adults who find it relatively easy to form close relationships, are comfortable with interdependence, and do not experience high anxiety about relationship continuity.
-Anxious attachment describes adults who crave closeness but worry persistently about their partner's feelings, often experiencing fear of abandonment.
-Avoidant attachment describes adults who are uncomfortable with emotional closeness and self-reliant to the point of discomfort with depending on others.
+Anxious attachment (sometimes called preoccupied attachment in Bartholomew's four-category model) describes adults who crave closeness but worry persistently about their partner's feelings, often experiencing abandonment anxiety, a chronic fear that close others will leave or withdraw.
+Avoidant attachment (sometimes called dismissive-avoidant) describes adults who are uncomfortable with emotional closeness and self-reliant to the point of discomfort with depending on others.
 Disorganised attachment combines elements of both anxiety and avoidance, often with roots in early experiences of fear of caregivers.

 How common is secure attachment?

 The nationally representative sample by Mickelson, Kessler, and Shaver (1997), published in the Journal of Personality and Social Psychology, found that approximately 56% of US adults reported secure attachment patterns, 19% reported anxious patterns, and 25% reported avoidant patterns.
 A small percentage, roughly 5%, showed disorganised features.
-This distribution is notable because online discourse about attachment is dominated by anxious and avoidant voices, creating a perception that insecure attachment is the majority experience when the data suggest the opposite.
+This distribution is notable because online discourse about attachment is dominated by anxious and avoidant voices, creating a perception that insecure attachment is the majority experience when the data, including the broader relationship statistics, suggest the opposite.

 Estimates vary across studies depending on measurement tools and populations sampled.
 Studies using dimensional approaches rather than categorical classification find that most individuals show some features of multiple styles.
 The Mickelson et al. figure remains among the most-cited population-level estimates because of its nationally representative sampling.